Sage-Lab-ai/DT_Lung/README.md

 A breath setup defines which breaths are included as input and output data to the model.
 They include:

-`A1_A2` Setups for Static digital lung forecasting:
+`A1_A2` Setups for Static Digital Lung Forecasting:

 - `A1F50_A2F50`
 - `A1F50L50_A2F50`
 - `N1L20A1F50L50_A2F50`

-`A1PA2_A3` Setups for Static digital lung forecasting:
+`A1PA2_A3` Setups for Static Digital Lung Forecasting:

 - `A1F50PA2F50_A3F50`
 - `A1F50L50PA2F50_A3F50`
 - `N1L20A1F50L50PA2F50_A3F50`

-`A1_A3` Setups for Static digital lung forecasting:
+`A1_A3` Setups for Static Digital Lung Forecasting:

 - `A1F50_A3F50`
 - `A1F50L50_A3F50`
 - `N1L20A1F50L50_A3F50`

-`A1A2_A3` Setups for Dynamic digital lung forecasting:
+`A1A2_A3` Setups for Dynamic Digital Lung Forecasting:

 - `A1F50A2F50_A3F50`
 - `A1F50L50A2F50_A3F50`